C-NERD/clinical-notes/pages/Orthopnea.md

-- Breathlessness that occurs or becomes exacerbated on lying supine and becomes relieved
+- Breathlessness that occurs or becomes exacerbated on lying supine and becomes relieved by siting and standing